-No taxation charge arose in the current or prior financial year due to losses incurred in prior years and carried forward to the current year.
+No taxation charge arose in the current or prior financial year due to losses incurred in prior years and this year.

 Factors affecting the tax charge for the financial year:

 The total tax charge for the financial year is different to the standard rate of Irish corporation tax.
 This is due to the following: